bmuellerhstat/pr-practice/README.md

 ## Mr. Mueller's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to go to the shower and facetime your friends while ranting about how much better you are than him at the most useless things.

-The best ice cream is mint chocolate chip.
+The best ice cream is strawberry ice cream